ida-mdc/registration-workshop/content/_index.md

 Recap of key concepts and encouragement to apply these techniques.
 {{</ notes >}}

-- Importance of image registration in research
+- Importance of image registration in research.
 - Next steps for implementing in your own work

 ---